ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

 {: #serverless-github-traffic-analytics-6}
 {: step}

 With the app in place and configured, the last part is to initiate daily retrieval of GitHub traffic data.
 You are going to [create a cron subscription](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-create).
-Similar to a [cron job](https://en.wikipedia.org/wiki/Cron), the app subscribes to events on the specified schedule (eventing).
+Similar to a [cron job](https://en.wikipedia.org/wiki/Cron){: external}, the app subscribes to events on the specified schedule (eventing).

 1. Create the cron subscription **ghstats-daily** with a daily schedule at 6 am UTC with a POST event at the path **/collectStats**.
 Replace **SECRET_TOKEN_AS_IDENTIFIER** with your chosen secret value.
 It is used to identify the event giver to the app.
    ```sh